DanielBarie/FritzingBuild/README.md

 - create vm (qt build will take approx 7 minutes)
   - 128 GB disk space (SSD)
   - 262144 MB RAM (64GB will be ok, too)
-  - 64 cores (if you have some to spare, hand them over...)
+  - 64 cores (if you have some to spare, hand them over...main issue is qt compilation, get the binaries if in a hurry)
   - network
 - install Ubuntu
   - minimal install